dgerabagi/aiascent-dev/flattened_repo.md

 ### A62.
 V2V Academy - Synthesis of Research Proposals
 - **Description:** A meta-reflection on the provided research proposals, summarizing key themes, strategic insights, and recurring patterns.
 - **Tags:** v2v, research, synthesis, meta-analysis, strategy

+### A63.
+V2V Academy - Lesson 1.2 - The Philosophy of V2V
+- **Description:** The detailed content for Lesson 1.2 of the V2V Academy, "The Philosophy of V2V," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, philosophy, interactive learning, persona

+### A64.
+V2V Academy - Lesson 1.3 - The Citizen Architect
+- **Description:** The detailed content for Lesson 1.3 of the V2V Academy, "The Citizen Architect," designed for the interactive report viewer.
+It includes three parallel versions of the content for different learner personas.
+- **Tags:** v2v, curriculum, lesson plan, citizen architect, interactive learning, persona
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">